Brewery Water Treatment: Complete Guide for Craft Breweries (2026)

 RO as the Foundation of Craft Brewery Water Control

 Before reverse osmosis became accessible at commercial scale (~2005–2015), craft brewers had two options: brew styles that suited local water chemistry, or adjust minerals into an unknown baseline.
 RO eliminated both constraints by providing a known, near-zero TDS starting point for every batch.
+For the full treatment of brewery water chemistry — residual alkalinity, ion-by-ion effects, mash pH, style-specific mineral targets, and malt contributions — see our complete guide to RO water for brewing.

 ParameterIndianapolis Municipal (Typical)Target after ROTreatment